wateryan/fixp/README.md

 # fixp
-A simple FIX parser for Rust
+A simple FIX message library for Rust